-Every year as April dawns, the thoughts of the racing community turns to picking a Grand National Winner.
+Every year as April approaches, the thoughts of the racing community turn to picking a Grand National Winner.
 Possibly the greatest steeplechase in the world, the race was established in 1839 and is held at Aintree Racecourse annually.

-By the time the Aintree festival begins in April, everybody is talking about the Grand National and the forty runners and riders that will take part.
+When the Aintree festival begins in April, everybody talks about the Grand National and the forty runners and riders participating.

-On race day, the excitement can be felt across the country as the jockeys tussle for a position in the line up before the race begins.
-The tape goes up and the thunder sounds as the pack hurtle on to the first fence.
+On race day, the excitement can be felt across the country as the jockeys tussle for a position in the lineup before the race begins.
+The tape goes up, and the thunder sounds as the pack hurtles to the first fence.
 The Grand National has a reputation that, more than any other race, brings the nation together for a collective flutter on the outcome.
-In fact, the total gambled on the event every year is a staggering £250,000,000.
+In fact, the total gambling on the event every year is a staggering £250,000,000.

 How to Pick a Grand National Winner

-So with that in mind how do you pick a winner?
+So with that in mind, how do you pick a winner?
 I mean, horses like Red Rum and Tiger Roll are extremely rare.
-It is fair to say that Tiger Roll would have been a very good choice for your bet this year had the race not been canceled.
+It is fair to say that Tiger Roll would have been a good choice for your bet this year had the race not been cancelled.